 The true character of the goat class is portrayed in Rev. 21:8.
-"The fearful and unbelieving [who will not trust God], the abominable, murderers [brother-haters], whoremongers, sorcerers, idolaters [such as misappropriate and misuse divine favors, who give to self or any other creature or thing that service and honor which belong to God], and all liars"-"whosoever loveth and maketh a lie" [in a word, all who do not love the truth and seek it, and at any cost defend and hold it] "shall have their part in the lake which burneth with fire and brimstone [gehenna, symbol of utter destruction], which is the second death."
+"The fearful and unbelieving [who will not trust God], the abominable, murderers [brother-haters], whoremongers, sorcerers, idolaters [such as misappropriate and misuse divine favors, who give to self or any other creature or thing that service and honor which belong to God], and all liars"- "whosoever loveth and maketh a lie" [in a word, all who do not love the truth and seek it, and at any cost defend and hold it] "shall have their part in the lake which burneth with fire and brimstone [gehenna symbol of utter destruction], which is the second death."
 Such company would be repulsive to any honest, upright beings.
 It is hard to tolerate them now, when we can sympathize with them, knowing that such dispositions are now in great measure the result of inherited weakness of the flesh.
-We are moved to a measure of sympathy by the remembrance that in our own cases, often, when we would do good, evil is But in the close of the Millennial judgment, present with us. when the Lord, the righteous Judge, shall have given every advantage and opportunity of knowledge and ability, this class will be an abhorrence and detestation to all in harmony with the King of Glory.
-And the righteous will be glad when, the trial being ended, the gift of life, of which these shall have proved themselves unworthy, shall be taken from them, and when the corrupters of the earth, and all their work and influence, shall be destroyed being the case, the torment of verse 10 cannot refer to these human beings who are consumed, destroyed.
-Hence the question narrows down to this, Will Satau and a false prophet and a beast be tortured forever? and does this verse so teach?
+We are moved to a measure of sympathy by the remembrance that in our own cases often, when we would do good, evil is present with us.
+But in the close of the Millennial judgment, when the Lord, the righteous Judge, shall have given every advantage and opportunity to knowledge and ability, this class will be an abhorrence and detestation to all in harmony with the King of Glory.
+And the righteous will be glad when, the trial being ended, the gift of life, of which these shall have proved themselves unworthy, shall be taken from them, and when the corrupters of the earth, and all their work and influence, shall be destroyed.

-Rev. 20:9 tells of the destruction of those individuals who join with Satan in the last rebellion; and verse x5 tells of that same destruction in other words, using the symbol "lake of fire."
+Rev. 20:9 tells of the destruction of those individuals who join with Satan in the last rebellion; and verse 15 tells of the same destruction in other words, using the symbol "lake of fire."
 They are devoured or consumed in fire.
-This
+This being the case, the torment of verse 10 cannot refer to these human beings who are consumed, destroyed.
+Hence the question narrows down to this, Will Satan and a false prophet and a beast be tortured forever? and does this verse so teach?

 We answer in God's own words, "All the wicked will he destroy."
-Concerning Satan, the arch enemy of God and man, God expressly advises us that he will be destroyed, and not preserved in any sense or condition.-Heb.
+Concerning Satan, the arch enemy of God and man, God expressly advises us that he will be destroyed and not preserved in any sense or condition.-Heb.
 2:14.

-The beast and false prophet systems, which during the Gospel age have deceived and led men astray, will be cast into a great, consuming trouble in the close of this Gospel age.
-The torment of these systems will be zionion; i. e., LASTING.
+The beast and the false prophet systems, which during the Gospel age have deceived and led men astray, will be cast into a great, consuming trouble in the close of this Gospel age.
+The torment of these systems will be aeionion; i. e., LASTING.
 It will continue as long as they last, until they are utterly consumed.
-So also the system of error, which will suddenly manifest itself at the end of the Millennial age and lead the "goats" to destruction, will be consumed.
-(Rev. 20:7-10.)
-That deceiving system (not specified as to kind, but merely called Satan, after its instigator) will be cast into the same sort of trouble and destruction, in the and of the Millennial age, as the beast and false prophet systems are now being cast into in the end of the Gospel age, being cast into, in the end of the Gospel age.
+So also the system of errors, which will suddenly manifest itself at the end of the Millennial age and lead the "goats" to destruction, will be consumed.
+(Rev. 20:7-10) That deceiving system (not specified as to kind, but merely called Satan, after its instigator) will be cast into the same sort of trouble and destruction, in the end of the Millennial age, as the beast and false prophet systems are now being cast into, in the end of the Gospel age.

-Rev. 19:3, speaking of one of these systems, says, "Her smake rose up forever and ever."
+Rev. 19:3, speaking of one of these systems, says, "Her smoke rose up forever and ever."
 That is to say, the remembrance of the destruction of these systems of deception and error will be lasting, the lesson will never be forgotten-as smoke, which continues to ascend after a destructive fire, is testimony that the fire has done its work.-See also Isa.
 34:8-10.